 “Hello, Anne, Your big day today.
 You must be feeling both excited and a little nervous.”

 “I am a bit.
 My son is meant to be meeting me but he’s not here yet.
 I thought he would be by now.
 He said he’d be here by one o’clock and there’s no sign of him.”

 “Could be caught in traffic; I wouldn’t worry too much.
 He’ll be here soon enough.”

 She seemed to him to be very on edge.
 Often prisoners when leaving confinement after a long period demonstrate signs of agitation which is often caused by having been away from society for so long.
 Anne had served seven of her ten years: a relatively short period of incarceration.
 Whatever it was that was causing this anxiety it wasn’t the thought of the unknown.
 Perhaps the whole business of seeing her son as a free woman after so long was upsetting her.

-“Your son is pretty reliable isn’t he?
-I don’t think he has missed one visit in all the time you have been here having he?”
+“Your son is pretty reliable, isn’t he?
+I don’t think he has missed one visit in all the time you have been here has he?”